-O. Visitors at Haralson County High School
+Visitors at Haralson County High School

-All individuals who are not students or employees of Haralson County High School must report to the Attendance Office to receive permission to be on campus and obtain a visitor's pass.
-A numbered identification badge will be issued to visitors and must be worn at all times while on school property.
-Students may not bring friends or children to school for visits to the classroom.
+All individuals who are not students or employees of Haralson County High School must report to the Main Building lobby to receive permission to be on campus and obtain a visitor's pass (valid ID required).
+An identification badge will be issued to visitors and must be worn at all times while on school property.
+Students may not bring friends or children to school for visits to the campus.
 Parents are not allowed to walk through the school building during the school day without the express permission of the school administration.

-P. No Deliveries
+No Deliveries

-No deliveries to the school of FOOD OR DRINKS from commercial establishments.
+Students may not receive deliveries of FOOD OR DRINKS from commercial establishments.

-Q. Hall Passes
+Hall Passes